Slicer/Slicer/Docs/user_guide/modules/markups.md

 - Advanced:
   - Maximum projection distance: The maximum search radius tolerance defining the allowable projection distance for projecting resampled control points.
 It is specified as a percentage of the model's bounding box diagonal in world coordinate system.

+ROI settings section:
+- ROI type:
+  - Box: ROI is specified by a single control point in the center, axis directions, and size along each axis direction.
+  - BoundingBox: ROI is specified as the bounding box of all the control points.
+- Inside out: If enabled then the selected region is outside the ROI boundary.
+It is up to each module to decide if this information is used.
+For example, if ROI is used for cropping a volume then this flag is ignored, as an image cannot have a hole in it; but for example inside out can make sense for blanking out region of a volume.
+- L-R, P-A, I-S Range: Extents of the ROI box along the ROI axes.
+- Display ROI: show/hide the ROI in all views.
+- Interactive mode: allow changing the ROI position, orientation, and size in views using interaction handles.
+If interaction handles are disabled, the ROI may still be changed by moving control points (unless control points are locked, too).

 ## Information for developers

 See examples and other developer information in [Developer guide](../../developer_guide/modules/markups.md) and [Script repository](../../developer_guide/script_repository.md#markups).